yousaf2018/EthoGrid/README.md

 ## Key Features

-- **Dual YOLO Inference Modes**:
+-   **High-Performance YOLO Inference**:
-  - **Object Detection**: Run standard YOLO models to generate bounding boxes.
-  - **Instance Segmentation**: Run YOLO segmentation models (`-seg.pt`) to generate precise pixel-level masks and polygon outlines.
+    -   **GPU Accelerated**: Automatically detects and utilizes NVIDIA GPUs for massive speed improvements, while gracefully falling back to CPU if a GPU is not available.
+    -   **Object Detection & Instance Segmentation**: Supports both standard bounding box models and precise pixel-level segmentation models (`-seg.pt`).
+-   **Powerful & Flexible Data Input**:
+    -   **Batch File Handling**: Add individual videos/CSVs or entire directories.
+The application will recursively find all relevant files.
+    -   **File List Management**: Easily remove selected files or clear the entire list before processing.
-- **Powerful Batch Processing**:
+-   **Advanced Batch Processing & Data Cleaning**:
-  - **Batch Inference**: Process entire folders of videos with either detection or segmentation models, automatically generating annotated videos and corresponding CSV files.
-  - **Batch Annotation**: Apply a saved grid configuration to a batch of videos and their detection/segmentation files, automating the tank assignment process for large datasets.
+    -   **Batch Annotation**: Apply a saved grid configuration to a batch of videos and their detection files, automating the tank assignment process for large datasets.
+    -   **Single Animal per Tank**: Automatically filter detections within each tank to keep only the one with the highest confidence score per frame, ensuring clean data for single-animal tracking.
-- **Interactive Grid System**: Define a virtual grid to match your experimental setup.
+-   **Interactive Grid System**:
+    -   Define a virtual grid to match your experimental setup.
 Interactively translate, rotate, and scale the grid with sliders or direct mouse control for perfect alignment.
-- **Centroid-Based Tank Assignment**: Accurately maps each object to its grid cell (tank/arena) based on its precise centroid, eliminating ambiguity from overlapping bounding boxes.
+    -   **Settings Persistence**: Save and load complex grid configurations (including video dimensions) to a JSON file, ensuring reproducibility.
-- **Rich Data Visualization**:
+-   **Comprehensive Data Export & Visualization**:
-  - **Live Annotations**: View bounding boxes, segmentation masks (as semi-transparent overlays), behavior labels, and large centroids directly on the video player.
-  - **Multi-Tank Timeline**: A powerful widget that visualizes the sequence of behaviors for each tank over the entire video duration.
-- **Flexible & Comprehensive Data Export**:
-  - **Annotated Videos**: Generate publication-ready videos.
-Choose to include full overlays (legend, timeline) or export a minimal version with only object annotations.
+    -   **Annotated Videos**: Generate publication-ready videos with or without overlays (legend, timeline).
-  - **Enriched CSV (Long Format)**: Export your detection data with new columns for `tank_number`, and high-precision `cx`, `cy` coordinates (formatted to 4 decimal places).
+    -   **Enriched CSV (Long Format)**: Export detection data with added columns for `tank_number` and high-precision `cx`, `cy` coordinates.
-  - **Centroid CSV (Wide Format)**: Export a processed CSV with one row per frame, and `x` and `y` columns for each tank, perfect for direct import into statistical software like GraphPad Prism.
+    -   **Centroid CSV (Wide Format)**: Export a processed CSV with one row per frame and `x`/`y` columns for each tank, perfect for direct import into statistical software like GraphPad Prism.
     -   **Excel Export (By Tank)**: Export all data into a single `.xlsx` file, with the detections for each tank neatly organized on its own separate sheet.
-  - **Trajectory Image Export**: Generate a high-quality image plotting the centroid path of animals within their assigned tanks, ideal for visualizing spatial usage.
+    -   **Trajectory Plots**: Generate a high-quality image plotting the centroid path of animals.
+The plot correctly handles grid transformations and respects a user-defined time gap to prevent erroneous lines during tracking loss.
-- **Settings Persistence**: Save and load complex grid configurations to a JSON file, ensuring reproducibility across multiple experiments.
+    -   **Heatmaps**: Create scientific heatmaps superimposed on the first frame of the video to visualize spatial usage, complete with a clear color legend.
+-   **Scientific Endpoints Analysis**:
+    -   A dedicated module to batch-calculate a wide range of behavioral endpoints from your annotated CSV files.
+    -   Calculations are performed correctly on a **per-tank basis** using the geometric center of each tank derived from your saved grid settings.
+    -   Endpoints include: Total Distance, Average Speed, Time spent Moving/Freezing, Angular Velocity, Meandering, Time spent in Center, Fractal Dimension, Entropy, and more.

+---

+## Standalone Utilities

+EthoGrid also includes powerful, standalone tools for preparing your data.

+-   **Video Splitter**: A utility to split long video recordings into smaller, manageable chunks (e.g., 60-minute segments) without re-encoding, preserving the original quality.
+-   **Frame Extractor**: A tool for creating datasets.
+It can recursively find all videos in a directory structure and extract a specified number of random frames from each, creating uniquely named image files that are traceable to their source video and subfolder.

 ---